AndresPitta/AndresPitta.github.io/_posts/2020-5-24-Pokemon-generator.md

 <h3 style="font-size:200%;text-align:center">The work</h3>

 Just briefly, using the link above, I created a GAN with the images in 'RGBA' mode.
 I resized the images to 80x80 so that they were easier to handle.
 In addition, I trained the model for 700 epochs using google colab.
-As a first result, this is what I got:
+As a first result, this is what I got

 ![result](../images/results.gif)